klemensurban/nocscienceat.EncryptedConfigurationProvider/README.md

 This library extends `Microsoft.Extensions.Configuration` to support encrypted configuration files (`.encVault`).
 Configuration values are encrypted using AES-256-GCM and the encryption key is protected using RSA with an X.509 certificate from the Windows Certificate Store (LocalMachine or CurrentUser.)
+For this purpose, it utilizes the `nocscienceat.Aes256GcmRsaCryptoService` library for encryption and decryption operations, but with the same Certificate for Encryption and Signing (AES Key, nonce and tag are signed during Encryption and verified during Decryption)

 ## Features